KucingKode/Cithak/CONTRIBUTING.md

 # Contributing To Cithak

 Cithak was a simple utility CLI to manage templates and was published under [MIT license](./LICENSE.md).
-It was written in Javascript (node.js) and use Airbnb style guidline for its style guidline.
+It was written in Javascript (node.js) and use Airbnb style guidline.

 ---

 ## Bugs

-If you found a bug on our CLI, we really appreciate if you want to give your time to report it on Cithak [Github issues](https://github.com/KucingKode/Cithak/issues), take a look around and see if someone already opened an issue about it.
+If you found a bug on our CLI, we really appreciate if you want to give your time to report it on Cithak [Github issues](https://github.com/KucingKode/Cithak/issues), please use the issue template and take a look around and see if someone already opened an issue about it.
 And if you sure this is na unreported bug you can submit a [bug report](https://github.com/KucingKode/Cithak/issues/new/choose).

 ## Feature Request